Stein 4-manifolds and corks: Introduction

 \begin{theorem}[Lisca-Mati\'{c}~\cite{LM1}, Akbulut-Ozbagci~\cite{AO3}] Every compact Stein $4$-manifold with boundary can be embedded into a simply connected, minimal, closed, symplectic $4$-manifold with $b_2^+>1$.
 Here minimal means that there are no smoothly embedded $2$-sphere with the self-intersection number $-1$. \end{theorem}

-In this paper, by using this embedding theorem, we give simple constructions of the various cork structures which we previously constructed in~\cite{AY3}.
+In this paper, by using this embedding theorem, we give simple constructions of the various cork structures found in \cite{AY3}.
+Moreover, we prove some of these structurs for any cork of Mazur type, unlike the previous construction.
 We also construct a new example in the non-compact case.
 Our new strategy is as follows (the non-closed case is different): $(1)$ Construct a ``suitable'' compact Stein $4$-manifold which contains candidates of corks (possibly after blow ups); $(2)$ Embed it into a minimal closed symplectic $4$-manifold; $(3)$ Do surgeries (possibly after blow ups) and compute Seiberg-Witten invariants; $(4)$ Relate surgeries and cork twists.
-Now, by this approach, the previously difficult step $(2)$ is automatically achieved, though in this case computations of Seiberg-Witten invariants require more careful treatment.
+Now, by this approach, the previously difficult step $(2)$ is automatically achieved.
+However, in this case, we need a care on computations of Seiberg-Witten invariants, since we do not know the basic classes of the closed symplectic 4-manifold.

 It is a natural question whether every smooth structure on a $4$-manifold can be induced from a fixed cork $(C,\tau)$.
-The following theorem (see Section~\ref{sec:knotted cork}) shows that infinitely many different smooth structures on a closed $4$-manifold can be obtained from a fixed cork:

-\begin{theorem}[\cite{AY3}] There exist a compact contractible Stein $4$-manifold $C$, an involution $\tau$ on the boundary $\partial C$, and infinitely many simply connected closed smooth $4$-manifolds $X_n$ $(n\geq 0)$ with the following properties:
+The following theorem (see Section~\ref{sec:knotted cork}) shows that infinitely many different smooth structures on a closed $4$-manifold can be obtained from a fixed cork.
+Though such an example was given in \cite{AY3} for specific corks, the new method works for any cork of Mazur type.
+Similarly to \cite{AY3}, we also use Fintushel-Stern's knot surgery for the construction. \begin{theorem} Let $(C, \tau)$ be any cork of Mazur type.
+Then there exist infinitely many simply connected closed smooth $4$-manifolds $X_n$ $(n\geq 0)$ with the following properties:

 \begin{itemize}

 \item[(1)] $X_n$ $(n\geq 0)$ are mutually homeomorphic but not diffeomorphic;

 \item[(2)] For each $n\geq 1$, $X_n$ is obtained from $X_0$ by a cork twist along $(C, \tau)$.
 Consequently, the pair $(C,\tau)$ is a cork of $X_0$.